 However evident it may sound, make sure that the conclusions of your retrospective assessment of the previous programmers' team are translated into the selection criteria of the new one.
 Building the IT outsourcing partnership on trust and transparency pays off.
 Then sharing openly the lesson learned from the false start with the previous team may be an incentive to test the new partner against the challenges you have had faced before by listening to their feedback, assessing their know-how and attitude.
 It can help to understand the standards of the software development company and check their expertise.
-If you need advice on how to do precise research on software houses - feel free to read Michał’s article that explores this topic.
+If you need advice on how to do precise research on software houses - feel free to read our extensive guide about choosing right IT outsourcing partner.

 Provide sufficient information and documentation

 Without the documentation, even the best software developers are forced to analyze the entire source code on their own, which is a time-consuming and sometimes frustrating task.
 A good set of materials that you provide to the new development team should include:

 - Description of the app’s architecture (i.e. particular modules and their correlations),